chrishayuk/chuk-mcp-server/SPEC.md

 ### ResourceHandler

-Wraps a Python function as an MCP resource with optional content caching.
+Wraps a Python function as an MCP resource with optional content caching and icons.

 ```python
 @dataclass